 Malaysia is an ethnically, racially and culturally diverse nation.
 The majority of inhabitants are either Malay or Chinese, with the rest consisting of Indians and Arabs.
 There are several religions, Islam being the largest.

-One word of warning: While Kuala Lumpur boasts numerous gardens and lush greenery, the air can be quite hazy, occasionally almost dangerously so for people with breathing problems (you may recall news reports in recent years of seasonal fires in Indonesia spreading smoke this way).
+One word of warning: While Kuala Lumpur boasts numerous gardens and lush greenery, the air can be quite hazy, occasionally almost dangerously so for people with breathing problems.
 Another caveat: While the city has numerous attractions and shopping centers, many are spread rather far apart -- so a taxi is often the most efficient way to get around.

 --written by Teijo Niemela